Red, white, and blue Jello shots made with or without alcohol are a perfect patriotic party treat!

 - Unflavored Gelatin & Sweetened Condensed Milk: The white layer is made by combining Knox gelatin with a can of sweetened condensed milk for a mild, sweetly-flavored middle layer.

 - Alcohol: You do not have to make these Jello shots alcoholic - just follow the instructions in the recipe card for the non-alcoholic version.
-If you're feeling frisky and want to party, though, you can use any kind of clear liquor you want.
+If you're feeling frisky and want to party, though, you can go to a liquor store and buy any kind of clear liquor you want.

 - Decorations: You can leave these patriotic Jello shots plain - they're totally adorable as they are - or you can garnish them with whipped cream and sprinkles, a cherry, or some decorative patriotic toothpicks.